matwilso/boxLCD/README.md

 In the future, I plan to set up tasks that then have a goal that they use this

-It is in active development, but it currently supports.
-It offers a few basic sample environments and a limited wrapper around the pybox2d API to make defining custom b2worlds easier.

-This is mostly just to test out ideas and prototype.
-So I expect to make this much better.

-// TODO: create examples of bounce, dropbox, robots with varieties. w/ both pyglet and lcd rendering.

-I think framing this, building this, and working on it will end up being valuable.

 ## Usage